 Update Samsung Galaxy Y S5360 to Android 2.3.6 DDMD1 Gingerbread Official firmware with this article.
 This update is rolled out for the Indian region and comes with much improvement than the previous versions.
 With the vast developing custom ROMs, most of the users are attracted towards them.
-And this is the reason the official firmwares are neglected now a days.
+And this is the reason the official firmware is neglected nowadays.
 Since an official update has not much customization as well as features like the custom ROMs they are refused by many Android lovers.
 But you must note that the official firmware is the only method to overcome the loss or damage that your device may face with these third party custom ROMs.
 Yes, the custom ROMs increases the risk of permanently damaging your device and making it useless.

 Note that this firmware is only compatible with Samsung Galaxy Y having the model number GT-S5360.
-Flashing this on any other device or variant will result into unwanted outcomes or bricked device.
+Flashing this on any other device or variant will result in unwanted outcomes or bricked devices.
 You can verify your device model number with the number given above from Homescreen–> Menu–>Settings –> About Phone.

 - Ensure that your Galaxy Y has a proper battery backup.
 Any lack in the battery may increase the risk of interruption during the flashing process.
 This may give rise to further problems.
-So ensure that the battery of your phone is charged at least upto 60%.
+Ensure that the battery of your phone is charged at least up to 60%.
 You may use apps like Battery Notifier for the same.

-- There is always a risk of loosing your important data while performing any flashing process.
+- There is always a risk of losing your important data while performing any flashing process.
 Thus a timely backup helps a lot in such cases.
 You may transfer your contacts, SMS/MMS, APN settings, Call logs, Memo etc. on your SD card/PC for more safety.
-In the last step of this procedure you need to wipe all the data and cache that is currently present onto your phone memory.
-So a backup is must.
+In the last step of this procedure, you need to wipe all the data and cache that is currently present onto your phone memory.
+So a backup is a must.

 - Enable USB debugging mode using the path Menu->Settings->Applications->Development->USB debugging.

-- Ensure that you have installed mobile specific drivers on your PC so as to detect the phone when you connect it to PC.
+- Ensure that you have installed mobile specific drivers on your PC to detect the phone when you connect it to the PC.
 You can install them from the Samsung Kies CD which you’ve got at the time of purchase.
-Or you can manually install them from link given below.
+Or you can manually install them from the link given below.

-- Make sure that you temporary disable all the security tools as well as antivirus that are installed on your PC so as to minimize the interruption risk during the process.
+- Make sure that you temporarily disable all the security tools as well as antivirus that are installed on your PC to minimize the interruption risk during the process.

 By assuming that you have followed all the instructions mentioned above we will proceed further for the actual Android 2.3.6 Gingerbread DDMD1 firmware flashing process.

-Procedure to update Samsung Galaxy Y S5360 to Official Android 2.3.6 Gingerbread DDMD1 firmware:
+Steps to update Samsung Galaxy Y S5360 to Android 2.3.6 Gingerbread DDMD1 firmware